 Continuous Learning Courses are available to full-time faculty rank, actively teaching adjunct faculty, full-time classified employees, and hourly/wage employees (except student workers, non-student workers, tutors, and Federal work study students).
 Continuous learning courses are defined as credit hour courses offered at Virginia Western Community College.
 Eligible employees may request up to six (6) credit hours per semester at no cost for the tuition and mandatory fees.
 Employees must complete and sign, in front of a notary, a VWCC Promissory Note and are required to make a grade of C, B, or A to avoid repayment to the college.

 Sabbatical leave for professional development may be made available to teaching faculty, administrative and professional faculty, and the college president.
 The objective of such leave is to provide renewed capacity for significant contribution of service to the college and the community at large.
-Interested faculty members should refer to the Sabbatical Leave Policy (VIII) in the Faculty Handbook, Part II for additional information.
+Interested faculty members should refer to the VCCS Sabbatical Leave Policy (DOC).

 Established in 1989, the Chancellor's Commonwealth Professors program rewards teaching excellence through statewide recognition and financial support.
 Each college in the VCCS is invited to nominate one or more full-time teaching faculty members with at least five years of service whose instruction sets a standard of excellence.
 Nominations must originate from peers in the teaching faculty.
 Up to four Commonwealth Professors may be chosen in a single year.
 Faculty members interested in nominating one of their peers should contact the Office of Grants Development and Special Projects.

-The purpose of this fellowship is to support the educational aspirations of faculty and to assist in the preparation of future higher education administrators and instructional leaders within the VCCS.
-Interested faculty members should contact the Office of Grants Development and Special Projects for further information.
+The purpose of this fellowship is to support the educational aspirations of full-time faculty and to assist in the preparation of future higher education administrators and instructional leaders within the VCCS.
+Information for interested faculty members can be found on the VCCS Professional Development website.

 The purpose of the fellowship is to enable full-time classified employees at VWCC opportunities to work toward baccalaureate or graduate degrees that will enable them to enhance their contributions to the college.
 The fellowship provides for a leave of absence up to one semester, financial aid for in-state tuition and mandatory fees, and one-half salary for the semester of leave.
 For additional information, contact the Human Resources Office.